JohnAlbin/drupal-twig-extensions/README.md

 It’s common for Drupal developers to use a style guide tool to document/display a project’s frontend components.
 Most of these style guide tools are written in JavaScript and don’t easily integrate with the PHP code in Twig.
 Fortunately, there are two different ports of Twig into JavaScript, [Twig.js](https://github.com/twigjs/twig.js/) and [Twing](https://github.com/NightlyCommit/twing).

-This project is the JavaScript port of Drupal 9’s Twig extensions for use with either Twig or Twing.
+This project is the JavaScript port of Drupal 9’s Twig extensions for use with either Twig.js or Twing.

 ## Installation